vicsanga/Postre/README.md

 <br><br>
 <h2 id="Installation">How to install and run POSTRE?</h2>

-This is the explanation to use POSTRE locally, using your device resources, without the need to depend on the web option availability.
-At the same time, you will also be running POSTRE latest version.

 <b>Eventhough you may not have computational skills, do not be afraid!.
 POSTRE installation is very easy.</b> On top of that, once POSTRE is installed, running and using it is as simple as any other desktop application.
 Thanks to its user friendly graphical interface.

 POSTRE is built with <a href="https://shiny.rstudio.com/" target="_blank">Shiny</a> framework.